SAXO the taverna stray – named after a car because he was broken, scruffy, white and his days were numbered!

 From the moment I first met him sat next to our table I just knew that I couldn’t leave him there.
 He has bonded with my husband, Mick, and goes everywhere with him.

-They travel together around the home counties collecting dog food donations in the van which we send to Greece to help feed the poor dogs that haven’t yet made it into new homes.
+Pre-Brexit they used to travel together around the home counties collecting dog food donations in the van which was sent to Greece to help feed the poor dogs who haven’t yet made it into new homes.

 Saxo has inspired us as a family to get involved with dog rescue, to raise awareness and help the amazing shelter volunteers to care for these dogs as best possible and most importantly to help find good homes for them in the UK.
-There is no point in paying breeders here for a puppy which encourages breeding when there are many thousands upon thousands of homeless dogs around the world from puppies to golden oldies.
+There is no point in paying breeders here for a puppy which encourages breeding when there are thousands upon thousands of homeless dogs around the world.

 So please ADOPT and don’t SHOP.